KayLerch/alexa-skills-kit-tester-java/README.md

 with help of assertions specified in YAML.
 It is built on a core Java SDK you could also use for programmatic access e.g. for writing unit tests for skills implemented in Java.

+Learn how to use this framework in the [lab guides](https://alexa.design/test-automation) which backed the _Test Automation for Alexa skills_ workshop at re:Invent 2017 conference in Las Vegas.

 ### Components

 ![](docs/logical_layers.png)